deepbsd/deepbsd.github.io/_posts/2021-09-23-Learning_Bash.markdown

 Unix/Linux plumbing).

-When you use this command, you won't see anything on STD\_OUT, because that output has been redirected to a filename.  if you type `cat ~/ilike.txt` then you'll see the output.  `tr` has been reused three times in the same command, each with a unique result.
+When you use this command, you won't see anything on STD\_OUT, because that output has been redirected to a filename.
+If you type `cat ~/ilike.txt` then you'll see the output.  `tr` has been reused three times in the same command, each with a unique result.

 When you start using Bash, you may easily underestimate how flexible and re-usable each of the simple commands can be in your day-to-day work.
+Many of these small commands will become indispensible tools you cannot live without each day.

 # Pre-eminance of Text